gabrieldansereau/ms_downscaling_metawebs/README.md

-introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties, but mentioned this could potentially be due to interactions between species being constant across space.
-Here, we found mismatches in the distribution of species richness and interactions that were especially apparent in their within-ecoregion variability ([@Fig:ecoregion_bivariates]), highlighting that interactions might vary differently than species distributions even over continental-scale gradients.
+introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties, but mentioned this could potentially be due to interactions between species being constant across space. ==Here, we found mismatches in the distribution of species richness and interactions that were especially apparent in their within-ecoregion variability ([@Fig:ecoregion_bivariates]), highlighting that interactions might vary differently than species distributions even over continental-scale gradients==.
 Network density (links on [@Fig:ecoregion_bivariates]A) were also lower in the north, contrarily to what was observed for all European terrestrial tetrapods [@Braga2019SpaAna; @Galiana2021SpaSca] and for willow-galler-parasitoid networks